 We have tailored our strategy to optimize our ability to achieve and maintain strong returns throughout the credit cycle.
-With respect to our balance sheet, we will strive to maintain financial flexibility and operate with leverage in a range that we believe benefits the company, and we also target a strong debt rating.
-Our capital allocation priorities include portfolio purchases at attractive returns, strategic merger and acquisition (M&A) consideration, and the return of capital to stockholders.
+With respect to our balance sheet objectives, we strive to preserve financial flexibility and operate with leverage in a range that we believe benefits the company, and we also target a strong debt rating.

+Our capital allocation priorities include portfolio purchases at attractive returns, strategic merger and acquisition (M&A) consideration, and the return of capital to stockholders through share repurchases.

-Purchasing Approach
+Debt Purchasing Approach